-Certain courses are available through continuing education-ANPH 209, COMP 264, INFC 215, MEDT 211, PROF 240.
-The courses must be completed within the time frame shown in the Program outline.
-Please be advised that full-time student status requires the student to take 60% of a full course load per semester.
+Six courses are available by distance education or continuing education - ANPH 209, HSCI 300, INFC 215, MEDL 300, MEDL 354, and PROF 201.
+These courses must be completed within the time frame shown in the Program Outline.
+Please be advised that full-time student status requires the student to take 60 percent of a full course load per semester.
 Depending on the number of courses completed by distance education or continuing education, students may be considered part-time, which may impact their financial loan status.

-Students in this program require access to a personal computer and the Internet to facilitate completion of online courses.
+Students in this program require access to a personal computer and the Internet to facilitate completion of required courses.